LuThanhThien/Plant_Disease_Classification/README.md

 [0.029583344236016273, 0.9937439560890198]
 </pre>

 However, accuracy is not really a good metric for imbalanced dataset in this case.
-Thereby, precision and recall were used for evaluation, the average precision, recall and so F1-score with confusion matrix are shown in below:
+Thereby, precision and recall were used for evaluation.
+The average precision, recall and so F1-score with confusion matrix are shown in below:

 <pre>
   Average Precision: